agile-ts/documentation/docs/main/Introduction.md

 ## 👋 Introduction {#introduction}

-AgileTs is a global State and Logic Framework implemented in Typescript.
+AgileTs is a global State and Logic Library implemented in Typescript.
 It offers a reimagined API that focuses on **developer experience** and allows you to **easily** and **flexible** manage your application States.
 Besides [States](../packages/core/api/state/Introduction.md),